astropy/astropy-workshop/00-Install_and_Setup/00_INSTALL_EMAIL.md

 __Schedule__
 https://github.com/astropy/astropy-workshop#schedule
 We've got a full day!
-9:00am - 5:30pm in Room X at the Gaylord National Resort & Convention Center.
+9:00am - 5:30pm in "National Harbor 6/7 Room" at the Gaylord National Resort & Convention Center.

 This workshop is not yet sold out, and we are anticipating folks to show up who did not pre-register.
 If you do not arrive by 10:00, your seat may be given away.
 If you know you're going to be late, please drop me an email.